Zyhod/Vieno/Reference/Features and Commands/Characters.md

 ## Information Cards

+`v.chara <type> <chara_id>`

-There are, at the moment, three types of Character Cards.
-More types of cards are in consideration, however.
+There are, at current, three different types of Character Cards that you can view.
+More cards are currently in consideration, however.
+- **Base**
+    - Type Command: `base`
+    - Contains a character's Summary, Pronouns, Age, Date of Birth, Physical Desription, and Notes.
+- **Battle**
+    -  Type Command: `battle`
+    - Contains a character's Battle Style/Summary, Base Health, Evasion, and Defense, Weapons, and Specials/Skills.

 *Note: A character's Name, Emoji, Avatar, and Hex Code are cross-card information, meaning it is used across all of the different card types.*

-### Base
-`v.chara base <chara_id>`

-This contains base information about the character.
-- Character Summary
-- Pronouns
-- Age
-- Date of Birth
-- Physical Description
-- Character Notes

-### Battle
-`v.chara battle <chara_id>`

-This contains battle information about the character.
-- Battle Style/Summary
-- Base Health, Evasion, and Defense
-- Weapons
-- Specials/Skills

 ### Social
 `v.chara social <chara_id>`